godotengine/godot-docs/tutorials/export/one-click_deploy.rst

       - Make sure the device is on the same local network and a correct network interface is selected in the editor settings (see `Network ⇾ Debug ⇾ Remote Host`).
         By default, the editor is listening for `localhost` connections only.
-   - For running in simulator:
-      - Install and start simulator from the Xcode.
    - Device screen should be unlocked.

 - **Desktop platforms:**